Configuring a project

 A project is simply a collection of issues (stories, bugs, tasks, etc).
 You would typically use a project to represent the development work for a product, project, or service in Jira Software.

-Scrum, Kanban, Bug tracking, or Agility*?
+Scrum, Kanban, or Bug tracking?

 - Scrum has an iteration-based approach, which is generally a good fit for teams developing products, particularly if your team is releasing new versions on a regular schedule.